2020 Bahrain Grand Prix: First lap and Romain Grosjean's crash

 The front half of the wreckage of Grosjean's car, on display in 2023.

 The 57-lap race started at the scheduled time of 17:10 local time (UTC+03:00).
 On the first lap, Haas driver Romain Grosjean clipped the AlphaTauri AT01 of Daniil Kvyat on the straight after turn 3, causing Grosjean's car to ricochet into the trackside crash barrier.
 Grosjean impacted the barrier travelling at 192 kph with an estimated force of 67 g-force.

 The impact and angle of the collision caused Grosjean's car to split in half, wedging the front half of the vehicle (including the driver's survival cell) into the crash barrier and tearing off the rear half of the vehicle from the rest of the car, igniting the car immediately upon impact.
-A subsequent investigation by the FIA concluded that the fuel tank's inspection hatch was "dislodged" and the fuel supply connection was ripped from the tank, allowing significant amounts of fuel to escape the tank.
-As the force of the collision caused the crash barrier to split, the front half of the car was thus able to penetrate and slip through, which in the process caused the driver's compartment to impact the upper section of the split barrier.
+A subsequent investigation by the FIA concluded the fuel tank's inspection hatch was "dislodged" and the fuel supply connection was ripped from the tank, allowing significant amounts of fuel to escape the tank.
+As the force of the collision caused the crash barrier to split, the front half of the car was able to penetrate and slip through, which in the process caused the driver's compartment to impact the upper section of the split barrier.
 The halo device of the driver's compartment was thus credited for saving Grosjean from more serious injuries, and possible death, by sheltering his head and body from this impact with the barrier.
-Speaking from his hospital bed, Grosjean said that the halo was "the greatest thing that we brought to Formula One, and without it, I wouldn't be able to speak to you today".
+Speaking from his hospital bed, Grosjean said the halo was "the greatest thing that we brought to Formula One, and without it, I wouldn't be able to speak to you today".